Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 You can find the instructions for creating a Key Vault [here](https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal).

 After the Key Vault is created [upload your own certificate or create a new certificate entirely](https://docs.microsoft.com/en-us/azure/key-vault/certificates/tutorial-import-certificate) and store it in the Key Vault.
+To generate a certificate in the Azure portal select **Generate** as the **Method of Certificate Creation** instead of **Import** and fill in the configuration as appropriate.

 * NOTE: If you decided to create a new certificate you should download a CER format copy of the certificate.
 You'll need this in step 4.